Ambrosia/clickerheroes-docs/docs/save.md

 ### finishedPrimals
 `Object`

-The key is the zone number, the value is whether the primal has been defeated or not.
+The key is the zone number, the value is whether the primal has been defeated this ascension or not.

+---

+### forgeCoals
+`Integer`

 ---